 This programme from January 2009 celebrates 25 years of Te karere.
-As the clip explains, Te karere began as a brief daily news programme in te reo Māori (the Māori language) only four minutes in length.
-It was then extended to 15 minutes and from 2009 became a daily half-hour bulletin.
-This clip features some of those who pioneered Te karere, such as its founder and first presenter, Derek Fox; Moari Stafford, an editor; and Whai Ngata, a former Te karere reporter.
+As the clip explains, Te karere began as a four-minute daily news programme in te reo Māori (the Māori language).
+Later extended to 15 minutes, it became a daily half-hour bulletin in 2009.
+This clip features some of those who pioneered Te karere, including founder and first presenter Derek Fox, editor Moari Stafford, and Whai Ngata, a former reporter.
 Fox points out that initially the programme had little internal support.
-The celebration of 25 years was a little delayed, since the programme had begun in 1983.
+The celebration was slightly delayed, as Te karere had begun in 1983.

 Using this item